giacomomiolo/giacomomiolo/README.md

 ### Hey there! 👋

-I recently finished my Master in Data Science from Politecnico di Milano 🇮🇹 and completed a research project in collaboration with the European Commission 🇪🇺 and the Karolisnka Institutet 🇸🇪 in the field Natural Language Processing which resulted in the publication of ELECTRAMed, a state-of-the-art language model for biomedical text mining.
+I'm a Machine Learning Engineer based in London 🇬🇧, I recently finished my Master in Data Science from Politecnico di Milano 🇮🇹 and completed a research project in collaboration with the European Commission 🇪🇺 and the Karolisnka Institutet 🇸🇪 in the field Natural Language Processing which resulted in the publication of ELECTRAMed, a state-of-the-art language model for biomedical text mining.

 🔭 **Currently working on**
-At the moment I'm a Data Scientist in a fintech company in Italy.
+Timeseries forecast.

 🏔️ **Interests**
-Data Science, Deep Learning, Technology, Mountains, Chess, Tennis, Hiking
+Data Science, Deep Learning, MLOps, Technology, Mountains, Chess, Tennis, Hiking

 🐍 **Tech Stack I'm familiar with**
 - Programming Langauges: Python, Bash, SQL, R